Sporting Huelva's Abambila still in my plans - Tagoe | Goal.com

 The 21-year-old was last part of Ghana squad for the third round of the Women's Olympic Games qualifiers against Kenya in October 2019.

-However, Abambila, who joined Spanish side Sporting Huelva from Swedish outfit Assi in January, has made six outings but missed a spot in Ghana team's at the Turkish Women's Cup earlier this month.
+However, Abambila, who joined Spanish side Sporting Huelva from Swedish outfit Assi in January, has made six outings but missed a spot in Ghana's team at the Turkish Women's Cup earlier this month.

-And the 46-year-old former international assures that she will still need the midfielder's services in the build-up to the 2020 African Women's Cup of Nations, despite the abundance of talent at her disposal.
+And the 46-year-old former international assures Abambila is still remains part of her plans ahead of the 2020 African Women's Cup of Nations, despite the abundance of talent at her disposal.

 "I didn't call her but she's still in my plans," Tagoe told Goal.